viniciusmtsantos/hello-go/README.md

 ### This is my Go for Beginners Repository.

-Im this moment, i learned about:
+In this moment, i learned about:

 - Variables
 - Packages